Log in Support Status

 RPA training.

-Since it takes commitment from upper management, investors, boards of directors, and employees, it is important to begin training early.
+Since it takes commitment from upper management, investors, boards of directors, and employees to overcome RPA challenges, it is important to begin AI training early.
 Everyone needs to buy into the concept of process automation.
 Part of that is engaging each level of company personnel to find out what their vision is in order to choose the right processes that help accomplish the goals.

 Training around how to develop, operate, and maintain a rules-based automated system is vital to mission success.
 Training must start prior to rollout in order to ensure a smooth transition.
 The more each person knows about their role in the RPA transition, and the more each person understands the goals of the business, the more receptive they are to personally investing in the new technology.